MediaArea/MediaConch/DesignNarrative.md

 ## Introduction of Featured Formats

-During the development phases MediaArea will focus on one container format, Matroska, and two streams, LPCM and FFV1.
+During the development phases MediaArea will focus on one container format, Matroska, and two streams, Linear Pulse Code Modulation (LPCM) and FF Video Codec 1 (FFV1).
 The design work of MediaArea will address formats and codecs through a modular architecture so that other formats or codecs may easily be added alongside or after development.

 Matroska, FFV1, and LPCM describe very unique concepts of information including: